rhymeswithvocal/digital-garden/_notes/wet-blankets.md

 ---
 ### Sources, resources, links

-Wet Blankets do not give honest [[criticism]] because true criticism is supportive of new ideas
+Wet Blankets do not give honest [[criticism]] because true criticism is supportive of new ideas.